Machine learning with neural networks: Outputs and energy functions

-Up to now we discussed networks that have the same activation functions for all neurons in all layers, either sigmoid or $\tanh$ activation functions (Equation \ref{eq:activation_functions}), or ReLU functions (Section \ref{sec:ReLU}).
-These networks are trained by stochastic gradient descent on the quadratic energy function (\ref{eq:Hw}).
-It has been shown that it may be advantageous to employ a different energy function, and to use slightly different activation functions for the neurons in the output layer, so-called {\em softmax} outputs, defined as
+Up to now we discussed networks that have the same activation functions for all neurons in all layers, either sigmoid or $\tanh$ activation functions [Equation (\ref{eq:activation_functions})], or ReLU functions (Sections \ref{sec:other:models} and \ref{sec:ReLU}).
+In the output layer, one often uses neurons with a different activation function, so-called {\em softmax} outputs: